 Prefabricated fireplaces still require a chimney cap to keep foreign objects away, but it already comes with the price.
 A prefab fireplace is cheaper than masonry, but won’t last longer than a masonry fireplace.
 A masonry fireplace can last up to a hundred years while a factory-built fireplace may need to be replaced after 40 years.

 The cost and structure of a fireplace may not be as important as its efficiency.
 Between the two types, prefab fireplaces burn hotter.
-Masonry fireplaces don’t provide as much heat to the house because most of its heat is discharged through the chimney.
+Masonry fireplaces don’t provide as much heat to the house because most of their heat is discharged through the chimney.

 The Final Decision is up to you!

 Installing a fireplace, whether masonry or prefabricated, is a big decision to make.
 Careful consideration is needed before choosing the kind that will work best for your family.

 Both prefab fireplace and masonry fireplace are safe, provided that you take proper precautions when using them.

 What you have to consider when making a decision are their differences in structure, cost, and efficiency.